Personalization is the hottest trend in fashion these days. Brands like…

-Start the process of fitting your hat by getting a hold of a sewing kit.
+You can quickly fix your oversized hat to match the actual size of your head with the elastic band method.
+Start the process by getting a hold of a sewing kit.
 Make sure you have a needle and a spool of thread that closely matches the hat you want to alter.

 Put the hat on your head, and use your fingers to feel how much extra space you have at the back of your head.
 From this, you can estimate how much you need to tighten the hat to fit your head.
 Once you have separated the elastic band from the original piece of clothing, cut the elastic to that estimated size.